BanuPrakash/JS/README.md

 ReactDOM.render(<ParentComponent />, document.getElementById("root"));
 ```

+Hooks are a new addition in React 16.8.
+They let you use state and other React features without writing a class.

 Consumers in functional Component:  <UserContext.Consumer> is valid alternatively we have a hook called useContext()
 useContext() is for Context Consumer can be used only in functional components
 React 16.8 versions introduced hooks for functional components